 Each share of the Company's Common Stock is entitled to one vote on all matters presented at the Annual Meeting.
 Stockholders do not have the right to cumulate their votes in the election of directors.
 Shares of Common Stock represented by properly executed proxies will, unless such proxies have been previously revoked, be voted in accordance with the instructions indicated thereon.
-In the absence of specific instructions to the contrary, properly executed proxies will be voted: (i) FOR the election of each of the Company's nominees for director, (ii) FOR the proposal to amend the 2004 Incentive Plan to increase the number of shares that are authorized for issuance, and (iii) FOR the ratification of the selection of Rose, Snyder & Jacobs as independent auditors of the Company for the fiscal year ending September 30, 2010.
+In the absence of specific instructions to the contrary, properly executed proxies will be voted FOR all matters submitted to a vote of stockholders at the Annual Meeting pursuant to this proxy statement.
 No business other than that set forth in the accompanying Notice of Annual Meeting of Stockholders is expected to come before the Annual Meeting.
 Should any other matter requiring a vote of stockholders properly arise, the persons named in the enclosed form of proxy will vote such proxy in accordance with the recommendation of the Board of Directors (the "Board").